 While feeding birds can be a year-round joy, many hummingbirds are migratory.
 At certain times of year take down your feeder; when birds aren't present.
 When considering the seasonal habits of hummingbirds, you will have to consider your region, its climate, and migratory patterns.

 Some southern and coastal regions of the United States and Mexico, as well as much of the Caribbean and South America, are home to hungry hummingbirds year-round.
 In other regions, the best time to put out hummingbird feeders depends on the local hummingbird population and migratory patterns of specific species.

 Climate and Temperature

-- Climate: Mild climates and warmer areas are attractive to hummingbirds earlier in spring.
-In those areas it is best to start feeding hummingbirds earlier so they always have a good nectar source to visit.
-In areas with cooler temperatures and later springs, hummingbird feeders can be kept in storage longer without depriving the birds of a good meal.
-Both geographical location and elevation can affect climate enough to determine the best time to put out hummingbird feeders.
+Mild climates and warmer areas are attractive to hummingbirds in early spring.
+In those areas, it is best to start feeding hummingbirds earlier, so they always have a good nectar source to visit.
+In areas with cooler temperatures and later springs, only bring out the feeders when it starts to warm up.

-If the birds are on the move, they will need good nectar sources for refueling and will readily visit clean, fresh feeders.
+If the birds are on the move, they will need good nectar sources for refueling and will readily visit clean, fresh feeders along the way.
 For early migrants, the presence of a reliable feeder can make the difference for a successful migration when flowers aren't yet in full bloom.